Wolanet/TechWebsite.github.io/README.md

-# TechWebsite.github.io
+# Quick readme
-My personal website/blog.
+I'm keeping here all the files related to my personal website/blog, hosted on github pages.